|Member Since:||December 7, 2006|

 As a soloist and chamber musician he has toured and performed in many countries including the Ukraine, Russia, Italy, France, Austria, Great Britain, South Korea, Mexico and throughout the United States.
 Ordabek, a virtuoso violinist, in his native country is a remarkably first violinist to ever perform all 24 Caprices for Violin Solo by Niccolo Paganini in the course of one concert, with this program Ordabek played concerts in Kazakhstan.

 After graduation with honors from the Kazakh National Academy of Music in Astana, Kazakhstan, Ordabek received a Meadows full scholarship and Meadows award to continue his study at the Southern Methodist University, Meadows School of the Arts in Dallas.
 Ordabek also plays in a duo with his sister Dina in the "Duissen-Duo".
 In November 2011 joined the Dallas Opera Orchestra as Assistant Concertmaster.
 In 2013 Ordabek was awarded "Honored Artist of the Republic of Kazakhstan" title for his contribution in arts and culture of Kazakhstan.
 In 2014 Ordabek was awarded Youth Government award "Daryn" in classical music nomination in Kazakhstan.
-Currently, he is a member of Fort Worth Symphony Orchestra section first violin and Concertmaster at AIMS summer festival in Graz, Austria.
+Currently, he is a member of Fort Worth Symphony Orchestra section first violin and Concertmaster of Irving Symphony Orchestra, Irving, TX.